chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 Notice that we followed precedence rules—brackets first (hence, subtraction), then multiplication, then addition—instead of simply calculating from left to right.

 The RPN equivalent of the expression is `3 2 4 1 - * +`.
-(We haven't yet learned to convert an infix expression to RPN, but take my word on this for now.)
+(We haven't yet learned to convert an infix expression to RPN.
+But take my word on this for now.)

 You may notice that, unlike in the infix expression, the operators in the RPN expression appear in the correct order of evaluation from left to right.
 Subtraction shows up first, then multiplication, then addition.